PRASAD-DANGARE/Machine_Learning-Applications/README.md

 13) Diabetes Case Study Using Random Forest Algorithm.

-14) Ensemble Application Using Boosting technique In MNIST.
+14) Ensemble Application Using Boosting technique In MNIST / IRIS.

 15) Ensemble Application Using Bagging Technique In MNIST